 Why do you need members?
 You have a bunch of grant funding, right?
-Our programs are almost entirely community-supported — we receive essentially no funding from grants, foundations, corporations, etc. And the ones we have applied for take time to develop, and are usually slated for special projects, scholarships or unique situations.
+Our programs are almost entirely community-supported — we receive essentially no funding from grants, foundations, etc., for general operations.
+And the grants we apply for are usually slated for special projects, scholarships or unique situations.

-We are small and local and we try to do it all ourselves and need the continued financial or volunteer support of our community to keep the doors open, the space staffed, our instructors fed, and the shelves filled with interesting materials.
+We are small and local and we try to do it all ourselves and need the continued member and volunteer support of our community to keep the doors open, the space staffed, our instructors fed, and the shelves filled with interesting materials.

 Why is it set up this way?

 This is modeled after some of the best and longest running makerspaces in the country.
 We have done our research thoroughly and want to make sure Billings gets the best of the best.
 Bottom line – makerspaces work, Billings is asking for and needs one, because it works for the community and the community wants to support it.

 What if I wanted to do more than just a membership?
 Contact our Executive, Development or Educational Director, let’s set up a meeting.
 We have business memberships for your employees to participate, or maybe a sponsorship for your Cause Marketing Program.
 We do have a Major Gift Donor plan where we can work out a legacy or an anonymous arrangement.
 All major monetary donations go back to this local community where you and your family lives in.